kunal-sharda/WebSync-deprecated-/README.md

 **Websync is a fully featured browser/tab manager**

-It essentially helps reduce both clutter and cpu usage by saving tabs for later use.
+It essentially helps reduce both clutter and CPU usage by saving tabs for later use.
 It is also a free and open source alternative to Onetab, which we cannot prove the verifiability of.

 Overall, it's especially helpful for professionals, coders, and even the average student who has several windows or tabs open and wishes to save them for futher use.